-- d) Monthly Financial Reports reflecting the payments made utilizing the funds released. - 6 Release for Final Payment one hundred percent (100%) of the contract cost cumulative: - a) Letter from LCE requesting for fund release; - b) Statement of Work Accomplished (SWA) with 100% physical accomplishment validated by Joint Inspectorate Team (JIT) composed of LGU Engineer and Provincial/Municipal Planning Management and Implementation Unit (P/MPMIU) Head, RPCO Engineer, PSO or RPCO Social Safeguards Specialist and must be signed by DA Regional Executive Director (RED) and Geo tagging documents; - c) Certificate of Completion signed by LGU Engineer and LCE; - d) Certificate of Turn Over by Contractor and Accepted by LCE of the LGU; - e) Certificate of Turn Over by LCE to end users; - f) COA Technical Inspection Report; and - g) Monthly Financial Reports reflecting the payments made utilizing the funds released.
+- a) Contractor's billing statement or letter request for payment of progress billing; - b) Statement of Work Accomplished (SWA) with 100% physical accomplishment validated by Joint Inspectorate Team (JIT) composed of LGU Engineer and Provincial/Municipal Planning Management and Implementation Unit (P/MPMIU) Head, RPCO Engineer, PSO or RPCO Social Safeguards Specialist and must be signed by DA Regional Executive Director (RED) and Geo tagging documents; - c) Certificate of Completion issued by the LGU signed by the LGU I-BUILD Head and approved by the Local Chief Executive. - 5.2.7 Liquidation of funds by the LGU to the PSO under the I-BUILD subproject requires the submission of monthly SRE with the following supporting documents: - a) Disbursement Vouchers; - b) Copy of check as proof of payment; - c) Official Receipt from the Contractor to acknowledge receipt of payment; - d) Certificate of payment (COP).

-Duration for the Release of Funds from the PSO to Payment to Contractor is presented in Annex E.
+Duration for the Release of Funds from the PSO for Payment to Contractor is presented in Annex E.